 07 Feb Network Security Protocols Explained

 Network security is a critical cybersecurity branch.
-It plays a crucial role in preventing unauthorized users, applications, or devices from gaining access to your data.
+It is crucial to prevent unauthorized users, applications, or devices from gaining access to your data.

 For this reason, you should develop ideal network security protocols — processes that secure your organization from such attempts.
 Recent cybercrime statistics reveal a staggering fact: A digital breach costs an average of $3.86 million per attack.

-If you want to reduce the risk of losing client trust and valuable data, it’s time assess your network security and make sure you have the proper protocols in place.
+If you want to reduce the risk of losing client trust and valuable data, assess your network security and ensure you have the proper protocols in place.
 These protocols are an essential line of defense in averting catastrophic losses.
-This article will discuss the different types of network security protocols you can use for your company.
+This article will discuss the different network security protocols you can use for your company.

 Network Security Protocols